gwen001/glc.st/content/courses/hacking-and-web-application-security.md

 - Improve overall application resilience against threats

+## Prerequisites:
+- Basic knowledge of web development (HTML, CSS, JavaScript)
+- Familiarity with web protocols (HTTP, HTTPS)
+- Experience with using command-line tools

 ## Program:
 #### Day 1 - The basics of web security
 ###### The landscape of web insecurity